 While outpatient programs are great for their flexibility and ability to commute to and from the facility, they don’t provide the same level of intensity as inpatient rehab.
 Outpatient treatment works well when you have a good support system at home and have better impulse control.
 If you are exposed to alcohol and drinking daily, you should consider admitting yourself into an inpatient rehab program.

 Recovery programs are vital for any alcoholic who is trying to rebuild their life.
-Once rehab ends, patients are encouraged to seek out support groups, like Alcohol Anonymous (A.A.) that will keep them accountable.
+Once rehab ends, patients are encouraged to seek out support groups, like Alcohol Anonymous (A.A.), that will keep them accountable.

 Treatment at Wellness Retreat Recovery Center

-At Wellness Retreat Recovery Center, we provide the best care for those who are suffering from alcohol addiction.
+At Wellness Retreat Recovery Center, we provide the best care for those suffering from alcohol addiction.
 Our San Jose addiction rehab is dedicated to helping all of our clients achieve an addiction-free lifestyle.
 By going through our detox, inpatient, and outpatient program.
 With the support of our staff, you will be able to overcome your struggle with alcoholism and begin rebuilding your life.

-Once you leave our facility you will be given a comprehensive aftercare plan that includes referrals to outside programs, addiction treatment specialists, and support groups.
+Once you leave our facility, you will be given a comprehensive aftercare plan that includes referrals to outside programs, addiction treatment specialists, and support groups.
 You will be given everything you need to continue growing into a life that is removed from addiction.